paladique/AzureSample-Guestbook/README.md

 it should look something like `some\path\directory\Sample-IntroData`

-Enter the following command:
+Enter the following commands:
+`npm install`
 `npm start`

 Visit [localhost:3000](http://localhost:3000/)

 ## Learn more

+### Deploy the site to Azure

-## Contributions Welcome
+Contributions are welcome!